tony2tones/tony-gk-assessment/DEVNOTES.md

-Decided to go with Next,js framework with tailwindcss and Jest testing framework, I knew that it would be a bit of a challenge seeing that I have just started on a next.js project internally.

-The builds and setup were quite straight forward and I was developing shortly.
-Of course nextjs uses its file structure for routing, had to look into how to check if the user's id is still valid to allow access made a reusable function seeing that most of the components required auth to either login, update, and get

-broke down components for more modularity and easier management.
+# Development Notes

+## Framework and Libraries Chosen
+For this project, I decided to use the **Next.js** framework, paired with **TailwindCSS** for styling, and **Jest** for testing.
+Given that I have just started working on a Next.js project internally, I knew this would present some challenges, but I was eager to tackle them.

+### Setup and Initial Development
+The setup process was relatively straightforward.
+With Next.js handling file-based routing, I could focus on building out the core functionality without worrying too much about complex routing setup.
+I quickly got up and running with the Next.js build, and development began smoothly.

+One of the early challenges was managing user authentication, particularly ensuring that only authenticated users could access certain parts of the app.
+To address this, I created a reusable function to check if the user's ID is still valid, as most of the components required authentication to allow actions like logging in, updating, or retrieving data.

+### Modular Approach
+To improve modularity and make the project more maintainable, I broke down the components into smaller, reusable pieces.
+This approach helped with both readability and management as I scaled the project.

+### Data Fetching with Firebase
-Did have some challenges making a get call to the DB, but a few tutorials later data was officially pulling through
+The biggest hurdle during development was retrieving data from Firestore.
+Initially, I ran into some challenges with making successful GET calls to the database.
+However, after consulting a few tutorials and reading through the documentation, I was able to implement a working solution, and data was successfully pulling through.

-Added utils to hold all firebase related configuration as well as certain function to Register a new user and login with an existing user

-Pain points/ Challenges:
-Getting Data from the Firestore took a little longer than I had planned Had some issues with Hydration where it conflicts between the SSR and client side Rendering

-Was struggling to mock out the firebase onAuth and initializeApp functions for my unit tests
+### Firebase Integration
+To manage Firebase authentication and configuration, I created a utility file that handles all Firebase-related setup, including functions to register a new user and log in with an existing one.
+This utility encapsulates the logic for initializing Firebase and simplifies the authentication flow within the app.

+---

+## Pain Points & Challenges

+### 1. Retrieving Data from Firestore
+Fetching data from Firestore took a bit longer than I anticipated, as I initially encountered issues with asynchronous data fetching and the Firestore query structure.
+However, after diving deeper into Firebase's SDK and testing different approaches, I was able to resolve the issues and integrate data fetching seamlessly.

+### 2. Hydration Issues
+I ran into issues with **hydration** where there was a conflict between **Server-Side Rendering (SSR)** and **Client-Side Rendering (CSR)**.
+This resulted in a mismatch between the HTML generated on the server and the one expected by the client.
+To fix this, I had to review how Next.js handles SSR and CSR and implement conditional rendering based on whether the page is being rendered on the server or the client.

+### 3. Mocking Firebase in Unit Tests
+Mocking Firebase functions such as `onAuth` and `initializeApp` for my unit tests proved challenging.
+Jest doesn't naturally support Firebase's methods, so I had to explore different solutions and find a way to mock these functions effectively for testing.
+Eventually, I used Jest's `mockImplementation` to simulate Firebase functionality, allowing the tests to run without requiring real Firebase interactions.

+### 3. Mocking Firebase in Unit Tests

+---

+## Conclusion
+Overall, the project has been a great learning experience.
+Despite the initial challenges with Firebase and SSR hydration, I was able to work through them and build a functioning app with user authentication and data fetching.
+The decision to go with Next.js and TailwindCSS helped streamline development, and using Jest for unit testing ensured that my app was robust and maintainable.

+I'm looking forward to continuing to refine this project and implement more advanced features!